Who is Micah Morrison?

 I’m the chief investigative reporter for the watchdog group Judicial Watch and the author of Fire in Paradise: The Yellowstone Fires & the Politics of Environmentalism.
-Judicial Watch is the national leader in freedom of information litigation, focusing on government accountability and transparency.
+Judicial Watch is the national leader in freedom of information filing and litigation, focusing on government accountability and transparency.

 I’ve spent decades as a working writer, mainly in investigative journalism, often on complicated and controversial stories.

 From 1994 through 2002, I worked for the Wall Street Journal editorial page as an investigative writer with a focus on political scandal and financial crime.
 I led the Whitewater investigation of the Clinton Administration and reported on union fraud, Indian casino gaming, money laundering, terrorism, and the corrupt Bank of Credit & Commerce International.
 Along with Editorial Page Editor Robert L. Bartley and Deputy Editorial Page Editor Melanie Kirkpatrick, I edited the six-volume series, Whitewater: A Wall Street Journal Briefing.
 I was nominated four times by the newspaper for the Pulitzer Prize: in the Editorial Writing category in 1997, 1998, and 1999; in the Investigative Reporting category in 2000.